 9. Miami Ice

-Fairly new to Hatch, Miami Ice brings retro Miami vibes to Manchester – serving up a seriously good cocktail menu under the Mancunian Way.
+Miami Ice brings retro Miami vibes to Manchester’s Hatch– serving up a seriously good cocktail menu under the Mancunian Way.
 The 80s beach bar meets disco nightclub serves up an array of disco-themed cocktails, with unique twists on classics such as the Old Fashioned and the Pornstar Martini, as well as a variety of local and popular beers to enjoy.
 Miami Ice is also home to its very own secret rooftop Tiki bar, too, in case you fancied something a little more tropical this weekend.
 Hatch, 103 Oxford Rd, M1 7ED.

 A Manc favourite for Asian-inspired cocktails, Sunset by Australasia is by far one of Manchester’s most beautiful venues – with everything in sight finished with a soft pink hue.
 The lengthy menu uses typical Australasian flavours such a lychee, yuku sake, kiwi, miso and thai ginger – combining them with both classic cocktails and their own mouthwatering creations that’ll have you ticking off drinks one by one all night long.
 Sunset by Australasia, 1 The Avenue, M3 3AP.